Frequently Asked Questions

 Do you see patients from overseas?

-We can only see patients from overseas if they are in the United Kingdom, Channel Islands or the Isle of Man for their appointment.
-Patients who are domiciled outside the United Kingdom, Channel Islands or the Isle of Man can be seen either in the clinic in Stratford Upon Avon or via a video or phone consultation whilst in the UK at the time of their appointment.
+Patients who are domiciled outside the United Kingdom, Channel Islands or the Isle of Man can be seen in the clinic in Stratford Upon Avon for their first appointment.

 Patients who were domiciled in the United Kingdom, the Channel Islands or the Isle of Man at the time of their initial treatment but have now moved overseas can either attend the clinic for follow up appointments or participate remotely by telephone or video link whilst in the UK at the time of their appointment.

 How can I obtain more information about the menopause?